HibaBoulhanna/trading-technical-indicators/README.md

 # trading-technical-indicators (tti)
 **Trading Technical Indicators python library, where Traditional Technical Analysis and AI are met.
-Version 0.2.2 (stable release)**
+Version 1.0.0**
 - Calculate technical indicators (62 indicators supported).
 - Produce graphs for any technical indicator.
 - Get trading signals for each indicator.
 - Trading simulation based on trading signals.
-- Machine Learning integration for prices prediction (not included in this release).
+- Machine Learning integration for prices prediction.

 *Implementation based on the book 'Technical Analysis from A to Z, Steven B. Achelis'.
 Validation based on the 'A to Z Companion Spreadsheet, Steven B. Achelis and Jon C. DeBry'*